Louisiana 'heartbeat' abortion ban nearing final passage

 The Senate Health and Welfare Committee backed both measures without objection, sending them to the Senate floor for debate.
 The House already has approved the proposals.

-In Alabama, lawmakers gave final approval Tuesday to the nation's most restrictive abortion proposal, which makes performing abortions a felony at any stage of pregnancy with almost no exceptions.
-The state's governor signed it into law Wednesday, with opponents saying they intend to fight the measure in court.
+In Alabama, lawmakers gave final approval Tuesday to the nation's most restrictive abortion proposal, which would make performing abortions a felony at any stage of pregnancy with almost no exceptions.
+The state's governor will now decide whether to sign it into law, which opponents say would draw an immediate legal challenge.